 Apple farmers like Hale have become an endangered species in Sonoma County.
 Rising land values, vineyards replacing orchards, and cheap apple imports have driven his kind to the brink of extinction.
 Many farmers have had to supplement their orchard operations by turning over at least part of their land to grape growing.
 The maintenance cost is less and the price per ton is about 100 times higher than apples.
 In 1937, Sonoma County had an estimated 17,000 acres of apple orchards, the region’s growers boomed from supplying World War II troops with applesauce, but has declined ever since.
 Today there are just some 2,300 acres.
-The last 20 years has seen a vineyard boom for the county: about 60,000 acres worth.
+The last 20 years have seen a vineyard boom for the county: about 60,000 acres worth.

 “How can you compete?”
 Dave asks, holding up a $60 crate of beautiful red Rome apples.
 “When a box this size of wine goes for $200?”

 Yet, wine grapes are for drinking, not eating.
 And Dave’s lovely apples are delicious eating.
 He grows Gravensteins, the hallmark apple of the region, but is famous for his Pink Pearl apple.
 The Pink Pearl has a surprise inside: flamingo pink flesh.
 He also grows Romes, one he has renamed “Sleeping Beauty” because so many people remarked that it looked like the apple in the fairy tale.
-“They would say Sleeping Beauty’s apple, but meant the story of Snow White.
+“They would say Sleeping Beauty’s apple but meant the story of Snow White.
 People get their Disney mixed up,” Dave notes.
 This iconic red apple is the princess at his farm stand, crisp and sweet, with a bit of red striation inside.

 Dave Hale proudly shows off the tree he’s going pick the next day for The FruitGuys.
 A lovely tree festooned with striped Rome apples.
 He snaps one off, polishing it on his shirt.
-Beyond his fence, rows of just harvested grapevines can be seen with barren earth between.
+Beyond his fence, rows of just-harvested grapevines can be seen with barren earth between.

 Back at the barn, Dave straightens up buckets of sunflowers for sale, answers questions about gourds, and weighs apples for customers.
 One buys some fresh apple juice, shakes Dave’s hand and says, “Thanks for not growing grapes.”